gijswijs/gijswijs.github.io/_src/pages/about.md

 We moved to Malaysia in January 2017.
 My wife and I always had this dream of living in a foreign country for a few years.
 So when she could get a job as an assistant professor at a Malaysian university we didn't have to think twice about it.
 We moved with our kids, then 5 months and 4 years old.

 In an unexpected way moving to Malaysia opened up the opportunity to make a career switch.
 I wasn't spending as much time on Mindbus anymore (and it thrived, so I am not sure what that says about my involvement) and the cost of living was such that I could afford to do a full-time PhD at the National University of Malaysia.
-So that's what I am doing now: A PhD in computer science.
+I completed my PhD in 2024.
 My research is on privacy in the context of second layer cryptocurrency solutions.

 In December 2022 we moved back to The Netherlands.